stephaneey/grpc-calculator-linkerd/README.md

 docker run -p 5004:80 -t calcsubstract:dev

 ```
-* Start the MathFanboy, as a Docker container or plain .Net Core console
+* Start the MathFanboy, as a plain .Net Core console.
+No Docker in order to avoid having to build a local Docker network.